Factoid: Usage

 This new sense of a factoid as a trivial but interesting fact was popularized by the CNN Headline News TV channel, which, during the 1980s and 1990s, often included such a fact under the heading "factoid" during newscasts.
-BBC Radio 2 presenter Steve Wright uses factoids extensively on his show.
+BBC Radio 2 presenter Steve Wright used factoids extensively on his show.

 Versus factlet

 As a result of confusion over the meaning of factoid, some English-language style and usage guides discourage its use.
 William Safire in his "On Language" column advocated the use of the word factlet instead of factoid to express a brief interesting fact as well as a "little bit of arcana" but did not explain how adopting this new term would alleviate the ongoing confusion over the existing contradictory common use meanings of factoid.

 Safire suggested that factlet be used to designate a small or trivial bit of information that is nonetheless true or accurate.
 A report in The Guardian identified Safire as the writer who coined the term factlet, although Safire's 1993 column suggested factlet was already in use at that time.
-The Atlantic magazine agreed with Safire, and recommended factlet to signify a "small probably unimportant but interesting fact", as a factoid still connoted a spurious fact.
+The Atlantic magazine agreed with Safire and recommended factlet to signify a "small probably unimportant but interesting fact", as factoid still connoted a spurious fact.
 The term factlet has been used in publications such as Mother Jones, the San Jose Mercury News, and in the Reno Gazette Journal.